Conway's Game of Life: Self-replication

 A pattern can contain a collection of guns that fire gliders in such a way as to construct new objects, including copies of the original pattern.
 A universal constructor can be built which contains a Turing complete computer, and which can build many types of complex objects, including more copies of itself.
 On November 23, 2013, Dave Greene built the first replicator in the Game of Life that creates a complete copy of itself, including the instruction tape.
 In October 2018, Adam P. Goucher finished his construction of the 0E0P metacell, a metacell capable of self-replication.
 This differed from previous metacells, such as the OTCA metapixel by Brice Due, which only worked with already constructed copies near them.
 The 0E0P metacell works by using construction arms to create copies that simulate the programmed rule.
 The actual simulation of the Game of Life or other Moore neighbourhood rules is done by simulating an equivalent rule using the von Neumann neighbourhood with more states.
 The name 0E0P is short for "Zero Encoded by Zero Population", which indicates that instead of a metacell being in an "off" state simulating empty space, the 0E0P metacell removes itself when the cell enters that state, leaving a blank space.

-Undecidability
+Computability theory

-Many patterns in the Game of Life eventually become a combination of still lifes, oscillators, and spaceships; other patterns may be called chaotic.
+Many starting patterns in the Game of Life eventually become a combination of still lifes, oscillators, and spaceships; other patterns may be called chaotic.
 A pattern may stay chaotic for a very long time until it eventually settles to such a combination.

-The Game of Life is undecidable, which means that given an initial pattern and a later pattern, no algorithm exists that can tell whether the later pattern is ever going to appear.
-Given that the Game of Life is Turing-complete, this is a corollary of the halting problem: the problem of determining whether a given program will finish running or continue to run forever from an initial input.
+Patterns may be constructed to emulate logical gates and replicate computing components such as information storage, logical instruction sets and program storage.
+These components then can be used to construct a computer within the Game of Life.
+Therefore, the Game of Life is Turing-complete and may therefore execute arbitrary programs.
+As per the halting problem it is undecidable whether an arbitrary program executed in the Game of Life shall terminate or not.
+(Translating back into the terms of the Game of Life, given an initial configuration pattern and a target pattern, is undecidable whether the target pattern will ever appear.)